huggingface/optimum-habana/examples/sentence-transformers-training/README.md

 - **[training_stsbenchmark.py](https://github.com/huggingface/optimum-habana/tree/main/examples/sentence-transformers-training/sts)** - This example shows how to create a SentenceTransformer model from scratch by using a pre-trained transformer model (e.g. [`distilbert-base-uncased`](https://huggingface.co/distilbert/distilbert-base-uncased)) together with a pooling layer.

-- **[training_nli.py](https://github.com/huggingface/optimum-habana/tree/main/examples/sentence-transformers-training/nli)** - This example gives two sentences (premise and hypothesis) and the task of Natural Language Inference (NLI) is to decide if the premise entails the hypothesis, if they are contradiction, or if they are neutral.
+- **[training_nli.py](https://github.com/huggingface/optimum-habana/tree/main/examples/sentence-transformers-training/nli)** - This example provides two sentences (a premise and a hypothesis), and the task of Natural Language Inference (NLI) is to determine whether the premise entails the hypothesis, contradicts it, or if they are neutral.
 Commonly the NLI dataset in [SNLI](https://huggingface.co/datasets/stanfordnlp/snli) and [MultiNLI](https://huggingface.co/datasets/nyu-mll/multi_nli) are used.

 - **[training_paraphrases.py](https://github.com/huggingface/optimum-habana/tree/main/examples/sentence-transformers-training/paraphrases)** - This example loads various datasets from the sentence transformers.
 We construct batches by sampling examples from the respective dataset.